 This Child Tax Credit calculator below will let you know if you qualify for the

 Child Tax Credit and/or the Other Dependent Tax Credit on your 2022 Tax Return; the amounts are also included.
 The Additional Child Tax Credit or ACTC requires information that is based on your 2022 Tax Return, thus we suggest you use the eFile Tax App to calculate all three child or dependent related credits for your 2022 Tax Return for free.

 There can be three parts to the

 Child Tax Credit:

-Child Tax Credit or CTC - $2,000 for each qualifying child The
+Child Tax Credit or CTC - up to $2,000 for each qualifying child The

 Credit for Other Dependents or ODC - $500 for each qualifying individual The

 Additional Child Tax Credit or ACTC - up to $1,500 for qualifying individuals.

 The CTC and ODC are

 non-refundable tax credits and the ACTC is a refundable tax credit that can be claimed on your next tax return.